peterjaap/magento-review-notifier/README.md

 =================

 ## Introduction ##
 This script was made to notify me of any new reviews of my extensions in Magento Connect.
-Magento doesn't send a notification if a review is added and to be sure we offer the best support we can give, we want to be notified of new reviews as soon as possible.
+Magento doesn't send a notification when a review is added and to be sure we offer the best support we can give, we want to be notified of new reviews as soon as possible.

 ## Requirements ##
 * PHP 5.0 or higher